Parkinson’s Disease Causes Tremors and Impacts Mobility

 - Sweating and not being able to control your body temperature

 At Penn State Neuroscience Institute, our experts will review your medical history, discuss your symptoms and perform a thorough physical examination.
 There is no specific Parkinson’s test, but sometimes imaging can help rule out other conditions.
 A special kind of imaging called single-photon emission computerized tomography (SPECT) may help confirm a Parkinson’s diagnosis.
 But most people with Parkinson’s are diagnosed based on their medical history, a review of signs and symptoms, and a neurological and physical exam.

 Common Parkinson’s disease symptoms that our experts will be looking for include:

 - Shaking (tremors) while resting

 There is no cure for Parkinson’s disease, but our experts at Penn State Neuroscience Institute will work with you to create a treatment plan to best control your symptoms.
-If you or a loved one has Parkinson’s disease, take comfort that many medications can help many patients in the early stages of the disease.
-How well the medicine continues to relieve symptoms as the condition progresses can vary by patient.
+If you or a loved one has Parkinson’s disease, take comfort that many medications can help in the early stages of the disease.
+How well the medicine continues to relieve Parkinson’s symptoms as the condition progresses can vary widely.

 Experts in Care

 Meet our doctors, view their profiles and select the one that’s right for you.Find a doctor near you

 The experts at Penn State Neuroscience Institute are committed to providing comprehensive, cutting-edge diagnostic and treatment options for patients with Parkinson’s disease and related disorders.
 We also provide patient and caregiver services and outreach programs.